-Medusa’s hair is a bunch of writhing serpents.
-What happens to people when they look into her eyes?
-They turn to stone.
-How does the accuser, the devil, attack us?
+Medusa’s hair is always pictured as a bunch of writhing serpents.
+Y’all know what happens to people when they look into her eyes, of course: They turn to stone!
+And how does the accuser, the devil, attack us?
 By accusing us of breaking God’s law that was written on tablets of stone.
-Any questions why the Seed, Jesus, of the woman, Eve, crushed his head?
+Any questions why the Seed (Jesus), of the woman (Eve), crushed his head?

-There are many pictures in scripture of what Jesus would do: David and Goliath, for one.
-David cut off Goliath’s head.
+There are many pictures in scripture of what Jesus would do: David and Goliath, for example: David cut off Goliath’s head.
 Remember when the Philistines “Captured” the Ark of the Covenant and set it in the temple of their god, “Dagon?”
 Three days in a row his statue was face down in front of the Ark.
 The third day HIS HEAD AND HANDS WERE SEPARATED FROM HIS BODY!
-Head speaks of intelligence; hands speak of power.
+(Head speaks of intelligence; hands speak of power.)

 Other cultures had names for the head that further enhance the story.
 The Arabs called it, “Al Oneh: The subdued or weakened.”
 They also had another very enlightening name for it: “Al Ghoul: The evil spirit.”